joeynmt/joeynmt/docs/source/faq.rst

    This can either mean that the decoder states are initialized by copying the last (forward) encoder state (``init_hidden: "last"``), by learning a projection of the last encoder state (``init_hidden: "bridge"``) or simply zeros (``init_hidden: "zero"``).
 - **Does learning rate scheduling matter?**

 - **What is early stopping?**

 - **Is validation performed with greedy decoding or beam search?**
    Greedy decoding, since it's faster and usually aligns with model selection by beam search validation.

 - **What's the difference between "max_sent_length" and and "max_output_length"?**
    ``max_sent_length`` determines the maximum source and target length of the training data, ``max_output_length`` is the maximum length of the translations that your model will be asked to produce.

 - **How is the vocabulary generated?**
+    See the :ref:`tutorial`, section "Configuration - Data Section".

 - **What does freezing mean?**
    *Freezing* means that you don't update a subset of your parameters.
 If you freeze all parts of your model, it won't get updated (which doesn't make much sense).
    It might, however, might sense to update only a subset of the parameters in the case where you have a pre-trained model and want to carefully fine-tune it to e.g. a new domain.
    For the modules you want to freeze, set ``freeze: True`` in the corresponding configuration section.

 Model Extensions
 ----------------